 FDM technology has a wide range of uses that include prototyping, jigs and fixtures, end of arm tools (end effectors), low-volume production parts, sand casting patterns, aerospace, automotive and the list goes on.
 Complex geometries that would be impossible or very difficult and expensive to create with traditional manufacturing can be created simply with FDM technology.
 FDM is office friendly and easy to use.
 The F123 series of printers from Stratasys offer industrial capabilities along with user-friendly operation.

-If you are interested in adding FDM capabilities to your workflow we have an experienced team ready to answer your questions.
+If you are interested in adding these capabilities to your workflow we have an experienced team ready to answer your questions.
 Contact us today!